shunak/wfh/README.md

 # wfh
-Create a remote repository directly from your local folder to GitHub.
+Create a remote repository directly from your local folder to GitHub without any some kind of Github command.
 <br>
 <br>